bespoke-silicon-group/bsg_sv2v/README.md

-The tool uses Synopsys Design Compiler (DC) to perform elaboration of the design, and then post-processes to map DC's gtech/seqqen/datapath representation back to stanadard Verilog.
+The tool uses Synopsys Design Compiler (DC) to perform elaboration of the design, and then post-processes to map DC's gtech/seqqen/datapath representation back to standard Verilog.
 Thus a DC license is required by the party running the tool, but is not required to use the converted file.

 This approach maximizes compatibility with code that was written and targets